 THE WAYS OF MYSTERY

 There are levels of meaning in Mysteries: not necessarily ‘grades’ per se but stages of awakening that move from metaphorical symbolism (eg: Climbing a mountain = working our way up toward God) through derivative symbolism, numeric equation etc. This may sound artificial but in fact it is created by our very human need to include others less capable, though not to our level.
 Ask any father who’s young child has asked “What are you doing Daddy?”
-The answer will be in terms the child can understand.
+The answer they gave will be in terms the child can understand.

-Of course there is nothing ‘wrong’ or amateurish about using plain text of a Holy book.
+Of course there is nothing ‘wrong’ or amateurish about using the literal plain text of a Holy book.
 Most saints and mystics of whatever religion seem to have had experiences of the Divine without muddling through years of studying obscure tables of correspondences and symbolism.
 Then again we cannot know what arcane traditions their monastery or religion had schooled them in so as to raise their level of awareness so that they could act or speak from the level of divine awareness.

 Let’s examine three of the ways in which mysteries may hide deeper truths: